theneilharris/thunderbird-easy-meeting-opener/README.md

 - The menu item is automatically enabled/disabled based on the right-clicked event
 - You can right-click any event to check if it has a meeting link
 - Links must be in the event description to be detected
-- If a meeting has multiple links, the Teams link will be preferred over Meet
+- If a meeting has multiple links, the order of preference is: Teams, Zoom, then Meet
 - Works in all calendar views (day, week, month, multiweek)

 ## Installation